corda/samples-kotlin/Features/encumbrance-avatar/README.md

 # Corda encumbrance sample

-Corda supports the idea of "Linked States", using the TransactionState.encumbrance property.
-When building a transaction, a state x can point to other state y by specifying the index of y's state in the transaction output index.
+Corda supports the idea of "Linked States", using the [TransactionState.encumbrance](https://docs.r3.com/en/platform/corda/4.9/community/key-concepts-contracts.html#encumbrances) property.
+When building a transaction, a state `x` can point to other state `y` by specifying the index of `y`'s state in the transaction output index.

-In this situation x is linked to y, i.e. x is dependent on y. x cannot be consumed unless you consume y.
+In this situation `x` is linked to `y`, i.e. `x` is dependent on `y`. `x` cannot be consumed unless you consume `y`.

-Hence if you want to consume x, y should also be present in the input of this transaction.
+If you want to consume `x`, `y` should also be present in the input of this transaction.
-Hence y's contract is also always run, when x is about to be consumed.
+Hence `y`'s contract is also always run, when `x` is about to be consumed.

-In this situation, x is the encumbered state, and y is the encumbrance.
+In this situation, `x` is the encumbered state, and `y` is the encumbrance.
-At present, if you do not specify any encumbrance, it defaults to NULL.
+At present, if you do not specify any encumbrance, it defaults to `NULL`.

-There are many use cases which can use encumbrance like -
+There are many use-cases which can use encumbrance like:
 1. Cross chain Atomic Swaps
-2. Layer 2 games like https://github.com/akichidis/lightning-chess etc.
+2. Layer 2 games (e.g. [Lightening Chess](https://github.com/akichidis/lightning-chess))

 ## About this sample

-This is a basic sample which shows how you can use encumbrance in Corda.
+This is a sample which shows how you can use encumbrance in Corda.
 For this sample, we will have an Avatar created on Corda.
 We will transfer this Avatar from one party to the other within a specified time limit.
 After this time window, the Avatar will be expired and you cannot transfer it to anyone.

-Avatar state is locked up by the Expiry state which suggests that the Avatar will expire after a certain time, and cannot be transferred to anyone after that.
+Avatar state is locked up by Expiry state which suggests that Avatar will expire after a certain time, and cannot be transferred to anyone after that.

-This sample can be extended further, where the Avatar can be represented as a NFT using Corda's Token SDK, and can be traded and purchased by a buyer on the exchange.
+This sample can be extended further, where the Avatar can be represented as a NFT using Corda's [Token SDK](https://github.com/corda/token-sdk), and can be traded and purchased by a buyer on the exchange.
 The tokens can be locked up using an encumbrance before performing the DVP for the NFT against the tokens.